Karma Chickens Camp at Burning Man

 The Flaming Cluck Recipe — easy as 1-2-3

-On Wednesday, the Karma Chickens were scheduled to host a "Classic Cocktail" hour, and one of the drinks listed in the What, Where, When was the Gimlet, a mix of gin and Rose's Lime Juice.
+The Karma Chickens once hosted a "Classic Cocktail" hour, and one of the drinks listed in the What, Where, When was the Gimlet, a mix of gin and Rose's Lime Juice.
 Some nice citrus-y sourness to cut the playa in the back of our throats, a bit of sweetness to balance the sourness, and of course, alcohol to help move the party along.
 Sounds like the perfect drink for Burning Man!

 Unfortunately, the person bringing the lime juice was delayed, and so we had to improvise.
 We had no lime juice, but we did have lemon juice.
 Chip replaced the gin with vodka and the lime juice with lemon juice, and dubbed it the Flaming Cluck: